-This installment of Write On!, our periodic compilation of calls for papers, includes calls to present at the 11th Melbourne Doctoral Forum on Legal Theory as follows:
+This installment of Write On!, our periodic compilation of calls for papers, includes calls to submit papers for the Palestine Yearbook of International Law Vol. 22 as follows:

-This installment of Write On!, our periodic compilation of calls for papers, includes a call for scholarship applications to submit to the Australian Human Rights Institute as follows:
+This installment of Write On!, our periodic compilation of calls for papers, includes calls to submit papers for the Rosalyn Higgins Prize as follows:

-This installment of Write On!, our periodic compilation of calls for papers, includes calls to present at the Association of American Law Schools (AALS) Sections on European and African Law Panel, as follows:
+This installment of Write On!, our periodic compilation of calls for papers, includes calls to submit papers to the conference on Prison Abolition, Human Rights, and Penal Reform: From the Local to the Global, as follows:

-This installment of Write On!, our periodic compilation of calls for papers, includes calls to submit to the Canadian Journal of Development Students as follows:
+This installment of Write On!, our periodic compilation of calls for papers, includes calls to apply to the Xiamen Academy of International Law:

 Go On! makes note of interesting conferences, lectures, and similar events.